BegumOzdemirOluk/BegumOzdemirOluk.github.io/_pages/research.md

 **Working Papers**

-Demand for Carbon-Neutral Products and Services with Stefano Carattini, Ivana Logar, and Fabian Dvorak
+Demand for Carbon-Neutral Products with Stefano Carattini, Ivana Logar, and Fabian Dvorak

 **Publications**